 If you are itemizing deductions it is time to start reviewing your spending for the current year.

 This is the time to start gathering receipts.
 I try and keep mine sorted on a monthly basis, but still find myself digging through hundreds of receipts to get everything sorted.
 I’ve started saving my receips for taxes in an expanding file like this one and it has really helped.

-Aaron and I have a decent amount of 1099 income, so we track our travel, meals and business related expenses.
+Aaron and I have a decent amount of 1099 income, so we track our travel, meals and business-related expenses.
 I’m fairly conservative in their area and am careful to only use true business expenses.
 The minimal savings isn’t worth the hassle of dealing with the IRS later.

 We do have a room set aside in our home for business, so I also keep copies of my utility bills and other household expenses.